Reactor Internals

 [Animated sequence]

 Yellow reactor unit is far left of the screen.
 Green dots begin to flow into the reactor to represent catalyst material.
-Text reading SHELL CATALYST is to the right of the reactor unit.
+Text reading Shell catalyst is to the right of the reactor unit.
 An avatar in a yellow hard hat and red shirt representing the Shell loading supervisor appears to the right of the reactor.
 A gray spinning gear is just to the right of the avatar.
 A hand draws a gray loading diagram to the lower left of the avatar and a check mark appears lower right.

 [Voiceover]